Unexpected box of brownies arrives in the mail? Brilliant? Unexpected box of cookie crumbs? Not so much.

 You might think that putting your freshly baked goods into an airtight container is the best bet.
 Not necessarily.
-If you’re sending cake or brownies and it could take a few days to get to its destination, some experienced shippers say it could go mouldy.
-Instead, wrap your brownies (as individual pieces, or as a single slab) and cake in plastic wrap.
+If you’re sending cake or brownies and it could take more than a few days to get to its destination, some experienced shippers say it could go mouldy.
+Instead, wrap your brownies (as individual pieces, or as a single slab) and cake in plastic wrap, or beeswax wraps.
 If you’ve made cookies, blogger and cookbook author Sally McKenney of Sally’s Baking Addiction has a good tip – wrap two biscuits bottom-to-bottom, like a sandwich cookie without the filling.
 Each biscuit helps support its “mate”.

 Then pack your wrapped cookies, brownies or cake into a sturdy tin or (non-airtight) plastic container, with enough shredded paper, foam beads or other cushioning in between and around to make sure things won’t move around in transit.